riquito/tuc/README.md

                                   cannot be found (oob stands for out of bound).
                                   It's overridden by any fallback assigned to a specific field (see -f for help)
+    -M, --fixed-memory <size>     Read the input in chunks of <size> kilobytes.
+                                  This allows to read lines arbitrarily large.
+                                  Works only with single-byte delimiters,
+                                  fields in ascending order, -z, -j, -r

 Options precedence:
     --trim and --compress-delimiter are applied before --fields or similar